 My nanny washes me up, takes me back to my mom on a train that has wood slot seats… Not a word between us.

 I have no idea what happened, I only make up the story from other people’s reaction: and it is not good.

-I get lucky and a dude asks me to walk back and forth in the story… and I start to see that I didn’t ask any question.
+In 1996, a turning point year for me, I get lucky and a dude asks me to walk back and forth in the story… and I start to see that I didn’t ask any question.
 I didn’t ask: who are you?
 I didn’t ask: where are you taking me?

-I also didn’t say no. I just went like sheep to slaughter.
+And I also didn’t say no. I just went like sheep to slaughter.

 I managed to live my life as a victim… and between you and me: that is no fun.